hausgold/pricehubble/README.md

   # endpoint we know about)
   conf.base_url = 'https://api.pricehubble.com'

-  # Writes to stdout by default
+  # Writes to stdout by default, or use the Rails logger if present
   conf.logger = Logger.new(IO::NULL)

+  # Enable request logging or not
+  conf.request_logging = true
 end
 ```